2024

 During the consultation, it is important to provide the veterinarian with as much information as possible about the dog’s health history, lifestyle, and any previous flea or tick treatments.
 This information can help the veterinarian make a more informed recommendation.

-See also Best Dog Food for Tear Stains: Top Picks and Buying Guide
+See also Best Dog Food for Dachshund Puppy: Top Picks and Buying Guide

 In addition to recommending a specific treatment, veterinarians can also provide guidance on preventative measures to reduce the risk of flea and tick infestations.
 This may include tips on keeping the dog’s living environment clean and free of pests, as well as regular grooming and inspection of the dog’s fur.